reactjs/react.dev/src/content/blog/2023/05/03/react-canaries.md

 ---
 title: "React Canaries: Enabling Incremental Feature Rollout Outside Meta"
-author: Dan Abramov, Sophie Alpert, Rick Hanlon, Sebastian Markbåge, and Andrew Clark
+author: Dan Abramov, Sophie Alpert, Rick Hanlon, Sebastian Markbage, and Andrew Clark
 date: 2023/05/03
 description: We'd like to offer the React community an option to adopt individual new features as soon as their design is close to final, before they're released in a stable version--similar to how Meta has long used bleeding-edge versions of React internally.
 We are introducing a new officially supported [Canary release channel](/community/versioning-policy#canary-channel).
 It lets curated setups like frameworks decouple adoption of individual React features from the React release schedule.
 ---